-The Library aims to provide all of the resources you will need to succeed in your course, via online reading lists and access to extensive collections of books and journals both on our shelves and online.
+The Library aims to provide all the resources you will need to succeed in your course, via online reading lists and access to extensive collections of books, journals and a variety of other resources, both on our shelves and online.
 The Library team can help you learn how to search effectively so you can find appropriate resources for your assignments.
-They can also provide advice on referencing, academic integrity, evaluating sources, and more.
-Our Skills at Library guide provides a range of online support in these areas and our subject guides for each department provide subject-specific guidance and resource recommendations.
-In addition, the Library offers 'On Track for your Master's', an annual programme of workshops delivered in collaboration with other professional services teams to help you with a whole range of research skills.
-If you have any questions about Library services, there are a range of ways you can get in touch with the team.
+They can also provide advice on referencing, academic integrity, evaluating sources and more.
+Our Skills at Library guide provides a range of online support in these areas, and our subject guides for each department provide subject-specific guidance and resource recommendations.
+In addition, the Library offers a programme of 'Workshops at Library' sessions which cover key information and research skills, including searching for information, checking and evaluating sources and referencing.
+If you have any questions about library services, there are a range of ways you can get in touch with the team.

 At our Colchester Campus, the Albert Sloman Library on Square 5 has a variety of study spaces, including individual and group work areas.
-There is also a dedicated Postgraduate Study Room on the ground floor that is open 24/7.
-Make sure you remember your student card to access this room.
 The Library offers a wide range of learning resources, online and in print, with a dedicated Helpdesk, live chat and the opportunity to book appointments with experienced Library staff to help you through your studies and into whatever you choose to do after graduation.